apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ## Radius Authentication

 To learn more about this topic, [please review this guide](RADIUS-Authentication.html).
+Principal transformation settings for this feature are available [here](Configuration-Properties-Common.html#authentication-principal-transformation) under the configuration key `cas.authn.radius`.

 ```properties
 # cas.authn.radius.server.nasPortId=-1